cloudfoundry/cf-mysql-release/README.md

 ## HAProxy

-Traffic to the MySQL cluster is routed through an HAProxy node.
-The intention is to use this proxy for fail-over and load balancing traffic.
+Traffic to the MySQL cluster is routed through one or more HAProxy nodes.
+The intention is to use these proxies for fail-over and load balancing traffic.
+The number of nodes is configured by the job instance count in the deployment manifest.

-The HAProxy node runs a thin web server to display traffic stats.
-This dashboard can be reached at `haproxy-1.p-mysql.<system domain>`.
+Each HAProxy node runs a thin web server to display traffic stats.
+These dashboards can be reached at `haproxy-<job index>.p-mysql.<system domain>`.
 Log in as user `admin` with the password configured by the `haproxy_stats_password` property in the deployment manifest.